BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 18/10/2020
 ---
 Yesterday I watched the competition in a league of legends game.
 Although I don't play anymore, I like to watch such things.
 I also repeated the set of questions for the exam.
 Today I will repeat all the questions once again and tomorrow I will check myself in action 😅.
 Yesterday evening I also visited my friend, his wife and daughter - we had a good time, we talked 🙂.

+19/10/2020
+---
+Yesterday nothing interesting happened in my life.
+I attended both services and also repeated the material to defend my thesis.
+In the evening I got a skin complaint and started to have a strange itching - I feel it is caused by subconscious stress...
+The plan for today is to pass the exam and get a master's degree.

+20/10/2020
+---
+Thank God I made it!
+Since yesterday, I have a Master's degree 👨🎓😆.
+Today I return to work after a 2-day leave.
+I'm just afraid that my rash, which keeps bothering me, will be a big problem 😭😭.

+21/10/2020
+---
+I'll be honest - I've been in a bad mood for a week because the girl I think I fell in love with is not interested in me.
+It hurts a bit.
+I try to live a normal life but I feel and I know that I will have to talk to her seriously, so that this matter can be 100% explained.
+It will certainly not happen today or tomorrow, but maybe in the next few days.
+For this moment I have to put on a mask and pretend that everything is fine.

+22/10/2020
+---
+Yesterday I ran with my friend :) It's good to break away mentally from what's deep inside a person.
+Today I am fasting.

+23/10/2020
+---
+Yesterday, contrary to appearances, I had a good day 🙂🙂.
+I didn't manage to fast all day long - I only lasted until 3 pm.
+But what I noticed is that it's nice not to eat most of the time and then eat what you want 😆.
+Today I took a day off at work.
+I am going to write a blog post and maybe write a list of ideas what to do next in life.

+24/10/2020
+---
+Yesterday I managed to finish my blog post and today it would be good to write a part of the next one because next week will be busy.
+Yesterday I sat with my cousins until late evening (almost midnight) and watched my nephew 😝.
+Today, apart from writing the blog post, I will be watching the semi-finals of the league of legends 😁.

+25/10/2020
+---
+Yesterday I spent the whole day at home 🙄.
+In the evening my cousins came to me so we spent time together talking and eating the cake I made 😅.
+Today is Sunday and that usually means that I don't plan in advance what I should do today - although last week I guess I didn't plan at all 🤫.